woojiahao/tp/docs/team/jamz903.md

     * Justification: The `List` command was refactored from AB3's implementation to allow for the listing of all transaction fields.
     * Credits: AddressBook3's implementation of the `List` command
 * **Refactored Feature**: `Find` command [[PR #69]](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/69)
+    * _Note: This command was enhanced in another PR by Rubesh_
     * What it does: Finds all the transactions in UniCa$h that match the given keyword.
-(This command was enhanced in another PR by Rubesh)
     * Justification: The `Find` command was refactored from AB3's implementation to allow for the finding of all transaction fields.
     * Credits: AddressBook3's implementation of the `Find` command